z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

   #define FLASH_ON "\x12\x31"
 ```

-A subtle caveat to look our for.
+A subtle caveat to look out for.
 Consider this:

 ```
   puts("\x16\x0A\x0BCool!");